jmiahman/redhat-csa/systemd.md

        [root@localhost]# systemctl is-active httpd

-10. Determine if the httpd service is enabled and, if it is not enabled, enable it.
+10.Determine if the httpd service is enabled and, if it is not enabled, enable it.

-       `
        [root@localhost]# syhstemctl is-enabled httpd
-       `

-11. View enabled and disabled settings for all units of the type "service".
+11.View enabled and disabled settings for all units of the type "service".

-       `[root@localhost]# systemctl --type=service --all`
+       [root@localhost]# systemctl --type=service --all

       or

-       `[root@localhost]# systemctl list-units --type=service -all`
+       [root@localhost]# systemctl list-units --type=service -all

-12. List all service unit configuration files regardless of whether they are active or not.
+12.List all service unit configuration files regardless of whether they are active or not.

-       `[root@localhost]# systemctl list-units --all`
+       [root@localhost]# systemctl list-units --all